Largest machine

 - 2008

-The Large Hadron Collider (LHC) is the largest and most complex machine ever built.
-Located on the Franco-Swiss border near Geneva, Switzerland, it consists of a 27-km-long (16.7-mile) circular tunnel under the ground.
-It was built by the European Organization for Nuclear Research (CERN) between 1998 and 2008 at an approximated cost of 4.6 billion Swiss francs (£2.9 billion; $4.4 billion).
+The largest machine ever built is the Large Hadron Collider (LHC).
+The collider consists of a circular underground tunnel with a circumference of 26.6 km (16.5 miles) and was built by the European Organization for Nuclear Research (CERN) between 1998 and 2008 at an approximated cost of 4.6 billion Swiss francs (£2.9 billion; $4.4 billion).